Website and App FAQs

 Q: What is the AccuWeather RealFeel® Temperature and is that different from the standard temperature?

-Yes, the AccuWeather RealFeel® Temperature is different from the standard temperature.
-While the temperature shows the actual temperature of the air, RealFeel is an exclusive AccuWeather feature that factors in many different parameters, including humidity, wind, cloud cover, and sun intensity to show how it actually feels outside.
+A: Yes, the AccuWeather RealFeel® Temperature is different from the standard temperature.
+While the temperature shows the actual temperature of the air, RealFeel is an exclusive AccuWeather feature that accounts for more than a dozen atmospheric factors — including humidity, wind, cloud cover, and sun intensity — to show how it actually feels outside.

 You can find the RealFeel value just below the main temperature reading in the MinuteCast® dial and in other forecast views throughout the app and website.